triblespace/tribles-rust/README.md

 # About

-> The real tragedy would be if people forgot that you can have new ideas about programming models in the first place. <br/> - [Bret Victor](https://worrydream.com/dbx/)

-The [trible.space](https://trible.space) is our answer to the question "what if we re-invented data storage from first principles".
+> “Insufficient facts always invite danger.”
+> — *Mr. Spock*

-It is a knowledge graph standard for blob storage that provides metadata management capabilities similar to file- and version-control-systems with the queryability and convenience of an embedded database.
+**Trible Space** is a knowledge graph standard built on blob storage.
+It offers metadata management capabilities similar to file- and version-control systems, combined with the queryability and convenience of an embedded database.

-We hope to overcome the shortcomings of previous semantic web/triple-store technologies, through simplicity, easy canonicalization and cryptographic identifiers, clean distributed semantics and lightweight libraries empowered by idiomatic host-language capabilities.

-By reifying most concepts and operations as first class citizens, we hope to provide a toolkit that can be flexibly combined to serve a variety of knowledge representation, database, and data exchange use cases.
+Our goal is to re-invent data storage from first principles and overcome the shortcomings of prior semantic web/triple-store technologies.
+By focusing on simplicity, canonical data formats, cryptographic identifiers, and clean distributed semantics, we aim to provide a lightweight yet powerful toolkit for knowledge representation, database management, and data exchange use cases.

-# Differentiators

-- A novel family of worst case optimal join algorithms combined with a series of tailored datastructures obviates manual query-tuning.
-- Optimizer-free query engine design, providing predicatable performance and enabling single digit μs latency.
-- Fast in-memory datasets with cheap COW semantics (i.e. persistent immutability).
-- Fast set operations over in-memory datasets.
-- Separation of names and identities.
-- Explicit abstract datatypes and concrete layouts.
-- Durable compressed fully queryable zero-copy archives, based on succinct datastructures.
-- Self describing and documenting.
+## Features

+- **Predictable Performance**: An optimizer-free design using novel algorithms and data structures removes the need for manual query-tuning and enables single-digit microsecond latency.
+- **Fast In-Memory Datasets**: Enjoy cheap copy-on-write (COW) semantics and speedy set operations, allowing you to treat entire datasets as values.
+- **Lightweight & Flexible**: Data storage should seamlessly scale from in-memory data organization to large-scale blob and metadata storage on S3.
-- Eventually consistent distributed semantics based on CRDTs and CALM, providing build-in version control.
+- **Distributed**: Eventually consistent CRDT semantics (based on the CALM principle), compressed zero-copy archives (WIP), and built-in version control.
-- 🚧 Delta-Queries between arbitrary datasets.
-- Compile-time typed queries and dataset construction.
-- Low overall complexity.
-If you feel that stuff is obvious, maybe a bit boring, and that you could have come up with it yourself, then we achieved our goal.
-- Implementability.
-A standard is only as good as its implementations.
-We took great care to design a system that is easy to implement in high- to low-level langauges and even hardware.
+- **Compile-Time Typed Queries**: Safer data handling, plus handy features like delta queries.
+- **Low Overall Complexity**: We aim for a design that feels obvious (in the best way) and makes good use of existing language facilities.
+- **Easy Implementation**: The spec is designed to be friendly to high- and low-level languages, or even hardware implementations.

 # Community